 See the EPM DSCR Matrix for max allowable housing payment lates.
-The
+The following requirements apply for mortgage and rental verifications:

 - The mortgage/rental history on both the borrower's primary residence and the subject property are required (if applicable, i.e., refinance). - The mortgage/rental history for the primary and/or subject property must be current at time of application and closing. - Any derogatory mortgage history reporting on the credit report and/or provided within the loan file will be factored into the overall housing history rating and must be brought current. - Mortgage histories for other REOs not reporting on credit are not required. - Minimum application requirements include the disclosure of all borrower owned REO and associated mortgages reporting on credit.
 PITIA from the subject property must be documented; however, PITIA from additional REO is not required to be verified.